hanj321/hanj321.github.io/_pages/about.md

   enabled: false
 ---

-I am Hanjun Park, an Assistant Professor in the Department of Industrial, Manufacturing, and Systems Engineering at Texas Tech University and the leader of the **Park Lab**.
+I am Hanjun Park, Assistant Professor in the Department of Industrial, Manufacturing, and Systems Engineering at Texas Tech University and the leader of the **Park Lab**.

 My research advances **human-centered systems** by studying physical ergonomics, occupational biomechanics, and work physiology to better understand how people interact with technologies and work environments.